 About the Rural Vitality Category

-The Rural Vitality Award recognizes a partnership working to solve environmental challenges on a community scale in rural areas.
-This could include grassroots efforts in revitalization or beautification, alternative land use strategies or policy initiatives that contribute to economic prosperity, environmental stewardship and improved quality of life.
+The Rural Vitality Award recognizes a partnership working to solve community-scale environmental challenges in rural areas.
+The recognition may include grassroots efforts in revitalization or beautification; alternative land use strategies; convening partners to facilitate community understanding across racial and ethnic difference; or policy initiatives contributing to economic prosperity, environmental stewardship, and social justice for an improved quality of rural life.